 The FDA should adjust the regulations to allow islet transplantation to be available all Americans still suffering and desperately needing them.
 It gives people like me another chance at life.
 This is not a drug, if someone signs up to be a donor, and life saving gift is being used for islet transplant.
 Do you consider a heart transplant a drug?
 I trust Dr. Witkowski and other experts in islets transplantation and their voice should not continue to be ignored by the FDA.

 Daria and Maja

 Daria was new to her diabetes and visited Shannon to learn how to handle her insulin and keep blood glucose under control.
-Shannon had received previously islet and received pancreas transplant.
-She has been to off insulin and non diabetic again for the last 3 years!.
+Shannon already received islet and then pancreas transplant and has been off insulin and non diabetic again for the last 3 years!.